 In the Evergreen Park district of Palo Alto, California, a multi-purpose building was constructed in 2016.
 As part of the initiative, the designers wanted to embrace the inviting walkability of the Sherman Avenue environment — including planting eight new Sycamore trees to help mitigate the area’s heat island effect.
 The DeepRoot Silva Cell system was utilized to assist in the growth of healthy, shady trees, and the Silva Cells ensured that Palo Alto’s minimum soil requirement standards were met.
 Likewise, the project designers — embracing sustainability as a cornerstone principle — used on-site excavated soil in the Silva Cells, lowering the project’s carbon footprint by not resorting to external manufactured soils.

 Amount of Soil Volume Per Tree: 822 ft3

-Number of trees and type: Eight Sycamore trees
+Number of Trees and Type: 8 Sycamore trees

 Type of Project: Urban Canopy, Streetscape

 Project Designer: Creo Landscape Architecture